 Dive into the thrilling history of Europe and its role on the world stage, studying in three of the most exciting cities of Europe: Rome, Utrecht and Berlin!
-The three combined courses, designed by three excellent European universities, will provide an exciting overview of the history and workings of Europe.
+The combination of three courses, designed by three excellent European universities, will provide an exciting overview of the history and workings of Europe.
 Emerge yourself in Europe’s history and culture and visit many of the tangible remains during excursions, city walks and in museums.

 The topics addressed in Rome, Utrecht and Berlin will have strong ties to the specific locations, but at the same time the broader European historical developments will be kept in focus during all lectures and excursions.

 Your accommodation is available to you from Sunday the 5th of July onward.
 Check in is between 2 PM and 10 PM.
 Course fee also includes travel between the different course locations, as well as entrance fees for all field trips that are part of the course programme.
 Please note your baggage must not exceed 20 kg (44 lbs).
 Students are responsible for their travel from their home country to Rome and from Utrecht to their home country.
 Because Utrecht Summer School arranges travel between the different locations, housing is mandatory.

 Utrecht Summer School | E: firstname.lastname@example.org | T: + 31 30 253 4400